samlexrod/udacity-education/README.md

     ```
     > If for any reason you need to remove the virtual environment and recreate, use `conda remove --name bikeshare --all`

-    > To clone an existing virtual environment to test new packages use `conda --name bikeshare-clone --clone bikeshare`
+    > To clone an existing virtual environment to test new packages use `conda create  --name bikeshare-clone --clone bikeshare`

     ### Activate the virtual environment:
     ```bash